adonisjs/v6-docs/content/docs/http/session.md

 In the following example:

 - We access the value of the `title` input field using the `flashMessages.get()` method.
-- And access the error message using the `@error` tag.
-You can also access the error message using `flashMessages.get('errors.title')`
+- And access the error message using the `@inputError` tag.
+You can also access the error message using `flashMessages.get('errorsBag.title')`

 ```edge
 <form method="POST" action="/posts">